Understanding cuckoo bumble bees: terrors or treasures?

 Cuckoo bumble bees often get a bad rap, and, considering that some of Ontario’s at-risk bumble bees are cuckoos, it’s worth exploring why that is.
 To begin, let’s demystify what cuckoo bumble bees are all about.
 These bees are a bit like freeloaders in the insect world—they lay their eggs in other bumble bee nUnests and let the host colony do the parenting.
 Instead of building their own nests and raising worker bees, cuckoo bumble bees sneak into existing nests, usually causing the unfortunate demise of the host queen.
 Then, they enlist the help of the host colony’s workers to raise their own batch of offspring, which consists solely of males and new reproductive females.
 She and her offspring focus on egg-laying and reproduction, leaving foraging and childcare to the original queen’s workers.

-• Built for Battle
+Built for battle

 Relative to their size, cuckoos boast larger and more curved jaws and stingers, turning them into formidable opponents.
 Their jaw muscles are also stronger than the average bumble bee, so they can bite harder!